Jack’s phone pinged as he received a message.

 Yeah, Jack replied.
 Have you looked at the schedule yet?

-I saw a few panels that looked interesting, Parkson replied, then sent links to a few panels.
+I saw a few panels that looked interesting, Parkson replied, then sent links to them.
 What do you think?

 Jack read over the panel descriptions with great interest.
 He was stoked for his first convention with a maybe-friend.
 He would finally have the chance to nerd out with another fan, with someone else who cared about what normal people would consider frivolous.
 It was fulfilling the dreams of his chubby, teenage self, but he was sorry that it took so long.